Vyral/scott-trembley-recruiting/_posts/2018-10-19-what-to-do-when-your-buyer-wants-to-see-30-homes.md

 First, **take a minute and slow down.** Sales agents sometimes get so excited on the front end of their client relationship that the back end becomes a mess.
 So, start asking your client why they want to see these 30 homes and what they are looking for.
 {: .present-before-paste}

-To find this out, you need to**&nbsp;identify their LPMAMA:**&nbsp;their preferred location, price, motivation, agent (make sure they’re not working with anyone else), mortgage (will they finance or pay cash?), and appointment time.
+To find this out, you need to **identify their LPMAMA:** their preferred location, price, motivation, agent (make sure they’re not working with anyone else), mortgage (will they finance or pay cash?), and appointment time.
 Asking deep-level questions about all of these factors will help you understand what they’re looking for in a home while they still want to see 30 homes.
 {: .present-before-paste}

 {% include pullquote.html %}